Journaly/journaly/frontend/README.md

 #### Debugging

 If you need to test that events are being sent, use the [Google Analytics Debugger chrome extension](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna).
 This will show events that are logged in the Chrome DevTools.

+## Images

+### SVGs

+SVGs are componentized with `svgr`.
+To import an SVG into the repo, run `npm import-svg` and follow the prompts.
+This script will take a `path/to/file.svg` and create a new `<SvgName>.tsx` React component.

+Now your new SVG component can take props for colors, sizes, etc. Check out the `components/Icons/` directory for examples.

+### JPGs and PNGs

+Download [ImageOptim](https://imageoptim.com/mac) and run your `.jpg` and `.png` files through it before commiting them to the repo.
+After you optimize them, place them in the `public/images/` directory or any of the relevant subdirectories.